apotonick/disposable/README.md

 ## Introduction

+Disposable is the missing API of ActiveRecord*.
+Its mission is to

+* Maintain a manipulatable object graph that is a copy/map of a persistent structure.
+* Prevent any write to the persistence layer until you say `sync`.
+* Help designing your domain layer without being restricted to database layouts.
+* Provide additional behavior like [change tracking](#change-tracking), [imperative callbacks](#imperative-callbacks) and [collection semantics](#collection-semantics).

-Disposable gives you "_Twins_" which are domain objects, decoupled from ActiveRecord, ROM or whatever ORM you use.
+Disposable gives you "_Twins_": non-persistent domain objects.

-Twins are non-persistent domain objects.
 That is reflected in the name of the gem.
-However, they can read from and write values to a persistent object.
-Goal is to abstract the persistence layer until data is synced to the model.
+They can read from and write values to a persistent object and abstract the persistence layer until data is synced to the model.

-* Twins help you design your domain layer without being restricted to your database layout by giving you composition, structs.
-* Change tracking for fields and nested structures.
-* Imperative callbacks
-* Collection semantics

 ## API

-Their public API is inbelievably simple.
+The public twin API is unbelievably simple.

 1. `Twin::new` creates and populates the twin.
 1. `Twin#"reader"` returns the value or nested twin of the property.
-1. `Twin#"writer=(v)"` writes the value to the twin, not the model.
+1. `Twin#"writer"=(v)` writes the value to the twin, not the model.
 1. `Twin#sync` writes all values to the model.
 1. `Twin#save` writes all values to the model and calls `save` on configured models.